femian55/Image-Labels-Generator-Using-Amazon-Rekognition/README.md

 ### 3. Installing and Configuring the AWS Command Line Interface (CLI)

 1. Install the AWS CLI from the [official website](https://aws.amazon.com/cli/).
-2. Configure the CLI with your AWS credentials:
+2. Configure the CLI AWS credentials:
     ```bash
     aws configure
     ```
-   Enter your Access Key ID, Secret Access Key, region, and output format.
+   Enter the Access Key ID, Secret Access Key, region, and output format.

 ### 4. Importing Libraries
-**### 5. Add Rekognition Logic**
+### 5. Add Rekognition Logic

-Define a detect_labels function to call Rekognition.
+### 6. Define a detect_labels function to call Rekognition.

-Define a main function to process images.
+### 7. Define a main function to process images.

-Run the Python script to generate labels.
+### 8. Run the Python script image_labels_generator.py to generate labels.

-Run the Script
-python image_labels_generator.py
+The full python script are below

 Create a new Python file, `image_labels_generator.py`, and import the required libraries: